 Education

-1. Partner with campus units such as PRI and outside agencies such as Alliance for Water Efficiency, WaterReuse Foundation, AWWA etc to promote water conservation efforts.
+1. Partner with campus units such as PRI and outside agencies such as Alliance for Water Efficiency, Water Reuse Foundation, AWWA etc to promote water conservation efforts.

 2. Provide classroom opportunities to develop water use reduction projects on campus.